ronniebm/monty/README.md

 **4. Monty commands supported in this VERSION:**

 For more information please see the resources in topic#1.
--   pull,  pall,  pint,  pop,  swap,  add,  nop, <br>
+-   pull,  pall,  pint,  pop,  swap,  add,  nop, s<br>

 **5. Complementary Info to test this interpreter VERSION:**